This post contains affiliate links. Thanks for your support!

 - iBird Pro mobile bird guide- It’s got a thorough library of bird species information, calls, pictures, etc. This is one of the few apps I’ve paid for for my phone!

-- Merlin– this is a new app by the Cornell Lab of Ornithology.
-This looks pretty good although it’s not available for Android until the spring.
-Bummer!
+- Merlin– an app by the Cornell Lab of Ornithology.
 It’s a bird ID guide- I saw the prototype at the lab a couple years ago and it’s fun to use.

 Join us this weekend to count some backyard birds and submit your results to the GBBC.